TejasKawle/TejasKawle/README.md

 # Hi, I'm Tejas Kawle 👋

 Welcome to my GitHub profile!
-I'm a passionate learner and developer, currently focusing on Machine Learning (ML) and Data Structures & Algorithms (DSA) in Java.
+I'm a passionate learner and developer, currently focusing on MERN stack and Data Structures & Algorithms (DSA) in Java.
 I love solving problems, building projects, and exploring new technologies.

 ## 🚀 About Me